Skarlett/clonk/book/dev/parser.md

 # 0x00 Abstract
 Clonk parses source documents by first tokenizing the source text into a stream of tokens.
 This stream of tokens is placed into `onk_parse`, this documentation concerns this function and its related implementation.

-`onk_parse` will then return the stream of input tokens, but in postfix notation.
+`onk_parse` will then return the stream of input tokens, but sorted in postfix notation.
+The stream of tokens returned will include "parser-generated" tokens, which are cannot be found direcly in the source document.
+"Parser-generated" tokens are later referred to as "logical operators" inside of this documentation.
 When this new stream of tokens is evaluated, it constructs the AST of the source document.
 This stage only deals with the source code conversion to postfix.

 Clonk accomplishes this task by using a custom variation of shunting yard, where the derivation are documented below.